marked-gil/goodwill-events/README.md

 A link to reset password is also available through the Forgot Password link.

 ### **Password Reset** Page
-In this page, the user is only required to supply their registered email address where the site will automatically send an email with a link to.
-Once this email is received by the user and they click on the link, the user will be redirected to page where they can set their new password.
+In this page, the user is only required to supply their registered email address where the site will automatically send an email with a link.
+Once this email is received by the user and they click on the link, the user will be redirected to a page where they can set their new password.

 ## Fixed Bugs